Version a deployed project#

 Tip

-Once you’ve done this, verify the v2 scenario successfully!
-You can check this on the Automation project, the Project Deployer, or on the Unified Monitoring page (keeping in mind the synchronization interval).
+Once you’ve done this, verify the scenario in the v2 bundle ran successfully!
+You can check this on the Automation project or the Project Deployer.

 Revert to a previous bundle#

-From the Deployments tab of the Deployer, find the project in the left hand panel.
+From the Deployments tab of the Project Deployer, find the project in the left hand panel.

 Click Deploy next to the v1 bundle.